College Hill Presbyterian Church

-Events of interest include the encampment of these grounds by Union troops of General Grant and General Sherman, and the marriage of author William Faulkner.
+Events of interest include the encampment of these grounds by Union troops of General Grant and General Sherman, and the marriage of the author William Faulkner.
 The church is thought to be the model for some settings in Faulkner's novels.
 The church cemetery contains a number of unmarked Union soldiers' burial sites.
 The Session's original minutes, dating back to the 1835 organizational meeting, are safeguarded in a local bank.

-In more recent times, the ministry of the church began an outreach to the students of the nearby University of Mississippi under pastor Jack C. Oates (1967–72) while he was a graduate student and teaching assistant at the University as well as teaching in the University's Continuing Education program.
-He also served as part-time pastor at two other churches, Hopewell Presbyterian and Abbeville Presbyterian, comprising a three church field in St. Andrew Presbytery of the former Southern Presbyterian Church (PCUS).
+In the 1960s, the ministry of the church began an outreach to the students of the nearby University of Mississippi under pastor Jack C. Oates (1967–72) while he was a graduate student and teaching assistant at the university as well as teaching in the university's continuing education program.
+He was also a part-time pastor at two other churches, Hopewell Presbyterian and Abbeville Presbyterian, comprising a three church field in St. Andrew Presbytery of the former Southern Presbyterian Church (PCUS).

-The ministry continued to grow while Tom Tyndall first served as pastor to the three church field and then just to College Hill Church from 1973–78.
-In the summer of 1977 the PCUS cited the church's outreach to students as one of two outstanding small church ministries in the denomination.
-Under both Jack Oates and Tom Tyndall, the church held "Christian Life Conferences" that featured well-known Christian scholars speaking both to the church and to various classes held on the campus of Ole Miss.
+The ministry continued to grow while Tom Tyndall was the pastor to the three church field and then just to College Hill Church from 1973 to 1978.
+In summer, 1977 the PCUS cited the church's outreach to students as one of two outstanding small church ministries in the denomination.
+Under both Oates and Tyndall, the church held "Christian Life Conferences" with well-known Christian scholars speaking both to the church and to various classes held on the campus of the university.

-On August 13, 2022, the church was destroyed by a fire.
+On August 13, 2022, the original church building was destroyed by a fire.
+The church continues to meet in another building across the quad from the remains of the previous one.